denisphp/webscarper/README.md

 ## How it Works

 The script works by crawling https://habrahabr.ru/ flow pages looking for publications.
-It scans all publications on each flow and if it finds any it takes URL of publication and goes by it URL grab title, html and stores to PostgreSQL.
+It scans all publications on each flow and if it finds any it takes goes by publication URL grabs title, html and stores to PostgreSQL.
-Web scarper has console application which is scan resources in background every 2 hours looking for new publications and once a day for getting publication versions if any.
+Web scarper has console application which is scan resources in background every two hours looking for new publications and once a day for getting publication versions if any.
 Frequency of scanning can be easily changed by changing /etc/crontab.
 Also you can grab publications manually by using console commands:
 * Get new articles